uidaholib/main-web-redesign_draft/content/dei/landacknowledgement.md

 {:.pt-3}
 #### Native Land Digital
 [Native Land Digital](https://native-land.ca/) is a Canadian not-for-profit organization that is Indigenous-led, with an Indigenous Executive Director and Board of Directors who oversee and direct the organization.
 They strive to create and foster conversations about the history of colonialism, Indigenous ways of knowing, and settler-Indigenous relations, through educational resources such as the map and [Territory Acknowledgement Guide](https://native-land.ca/resources/territory-acknowledgement/).
-Check out their map below!

 {% include feature/figure.html img="https://www.lib.uidaho.edu/media/dei/nativeland.jpg" alt="Native Land Digital website screenshot" caption="Native Land Digital map" %}